coffeebe4code/craneliftc/README.md

 ## Crate

-**Note** to users seeing this on crates.io, you will need to follow the [To Use](#To-Use) documentation to instal
+**Note** to users seeing this on crates.io, you will need to follow the [To Use](#To-Use) documentation to install.
+This is a greate place to see the abi's on a different screen.

 Alternately, you can create a wrapper project, and `pub use` both craneliftc, and cranelift, and run cargo build for that project.
-This is extra steps.
+It will then get installed to your local target directory, and then use the `cbindgen command found in the makefile`.
+These are significant extra steps.
 Installing with the repsitory locally is easier.

 ## To Use

 1. ensure you are on rust nightly.
-2. ensure you have cbindgen installed. `cargo install cross`
+2. ensure you have cbindgen installed. `cargo install cbindgen`

 **Note** if you want to cross compile `craneliftc`, ensure you have cross installed. `cargo install cross`